nils-mathieu/blocks_n_stuff/README.md

 This project is supposed to be sort of a Minecraft clone to show off my skills in graphics programming.

+A web version of this project is available at https://nils-mathieu.fr/blocks_n_stuff/.

 ## Technologies

 This project is written in Rust, because I absolutely love the language.
 It's fast and allows